Shanmukha5/Shanmukha5.github.io/ejpt-notes.md

                 - Many successful security breaches exploit the weakest link in the security chain: human!
                 - With the advent of social networks, hackers can now access information on people and products which were very hard to find only a few years ago.
                 - Criminals can (and actually do) now exploit this valuable information to mount sophisticated attacks.
-                - You, as a professional penetration tester can do the same, by performing queries on common soci
+                - You, as a professional penetration tester can do the same, by performing queries on common social networks like Facebook, Twitter, LinkedIn, Google+ and so on.
                 - Given the vast array of social networks out there, the right ones for your engagement depends on the specific client and engagement.
                 - While LinkedIn, Twitter, and Facebook are good in terms of a "general purpose" shot, you have to choose between other social networks by understanding not only the target company industry but also some of the interests of its employees.
                     - LinkedIn -- personal and work phone numbers, email addresses, different integrated accounts